mlafave/ampliconDIVider/README.md

 	man2a1_T2F/T1R_5:58517329-58543258	AGCTCCTACTGTGTTTGACTGC	TGCATGCAGTTTCATGTTGA
 	man2b1_T2F/T1R_11:32098232-32100164	CTCAAGAAAATGCAGGTTTGC	ATCCAGCATGCAGGTGTTC

 The first column is the amplicon ID.
-This can be written the same way as the third column in `-b`, but .
+This can be written the same way as the third column in `-b`, but it doesn't need to be (for example, colons are allowed).
 The second and third columns are the sequences of the primers used for the "long" version of the amplicon, written 5' to 3'.

 -r	reference FASTA file (required): A FASTA file containing the sequence of the amplicons of interest.
 This should be the same file used to create the index for the aligner.
 If some of the target amplicons are nested within others, it's better to not include the larger of the two.
 For example, if you have amplicons from position 100 to 200, 600 to 700, and 100 to 700, then the one from 100 to 700 should not be included in this file or the aligner index, or it may cause alignment difficulites for the shorter amplicons.
 The hypothetical 100 to 700 sample can instead be monitored by using the `-p` option.